Student sits in LVC computer programming class.

 Learn More About the Program

-You’ll start writing code on day one while learning several programming languages.
-Through individual and team projects, you’ll gain the skills necessary to design and implement solutions.
+You’ll start developing software on day one using modern tools.
+Through individual and team projects, you’ll gain the skills necessary to design and implement complex systems.

 Whether you’re looking to develop professionally or pivot in your career path, the Breen Center is here for you before and after graduation.